deathworlders/online/content/books/deathworlders/chapter-84-the-deep.md

 Coming from a human, that would have been modesty.
 Coming from him, it was embarrassment at not being completely fluent in it, yet.

-“Besides,” GIlgamesh added.
+“Besides,” Gilgamesh added.
 “Trapped you may have been, but you were also not vulnerable to the Enemy’s preferred cowardice of provoking their victims into self-destruction.
 They were compelled to confront you head-on, and early.
 It was a long and costly campaign for them, and vulnerable.
 Internecine war is a plausible cover for their scheming.
 Death robots methodically scouring the land, less so.”

 “In any case…we inferred much about their mode of operation, that day,” Leifini brought the story gently back on track.
 “We discovered there *was* no crew, and that the ships had enormously powerful computation elements onboard, *far* in excess of what any well-engineered AI would need, which was our first clue as to their nature.
 And afterwards, when we sat down to think about it…”